Specula · User guide

 Non-destructive editing.
 Always saves as a new file - never overwrites the original.

-Edit, Chapter, and Dialogue share one editing session: the edited audio, the undo history, and the unsaved-changes state follow you across all three modes, so a workflow that moves between them is continuous and a single Save at the end writes everything.
+Edit, Chapter, Dialogue, Spectral, and Record share one editing session: the edited audio, the undo history, and the unsaved-changes state follow you across all five modes, so a workflow that moves between them is continuous and a single Save at the end writes everything.
 Switching modes never discards edits; loading a different file, or Discard Edits, is what clears the session.
 Multi-file Compare is separate: entering it from unsaved edits prompts to Save or Discard first.

 ⌘1 toggles edit mode.
-Edit is one of the four mutually exclusive modes (Edit, Compare, Chapter, Dialogue); entering it exits any other active mode.
+Edit is one of the six mutually exclusive modes (Edit, Compare, Chapter, Dialogue, Spectral, Record); entering it exits any other active mode.
 The mode carries the amber accent colour - matching the EDIT badge that lights on the waveform and the tint of the edit toolbar.

 Each operation pauses playback, captures an undo snapshot (a 16-level disk-backed stack), applies the change, and resumes.